usaid-cs/yesterday-i-learned/physics.md

 1. [The 'speed of gravity' is the same as the speed of light.](http://www.reddit.com/r/askscience/comments/2nukm0/which_is_faster_gravity_or_light/) If the sun goes away, we also have 8 minutes (ish) of time before we are affected gravitationally.
 1. No free (Android) app corrects fisheye images because [it's hard](https://www.lonelyspeck.com/defish/).
 1. By detecting the Earth's mass, magnetic field strength, and earthquake data, scientists conclude that the center of the Earth is made of solid iron, with liquid iron surrounding it.
+1. We do not have enough nuclear weapons to blow up the moon.
+Even if we do, the moon would just clump back into a moon-size chunk.